marick/nh/prototypes/p003_test_first/CONVENTIONS.md

 * actions sent *into* it from ActionEdges are not wrapped in `Pulse`.
 * actions sent *from* it to PerceptionEdges *are* wrapped in a `Pulse`.

+### Affordances and their names

+An affordance has a name, which is the same as the name of the `PerceptionEdge` that receives it.
+The name is used to hook the two together.
+That is, whereas cluster-to-cluster communication happens by:

+1. starting at the sending cluster,
+2. looking up the "downstream" clusters, and
+3. sending the same Pulse to each of them.

+...
+Affordance Land to cluster communication happens by sending a pulse to the cluster with the same name as the affordance.